 3. God’s glory transforms us Internally

 In Genesis 18:27 Abraham compares himself to dust and ashes.
 This wasn’t a sign of low self-esteem or flattery but words of a man who was transformed from inside after seeing God’s glory.
 It convinced Abraham of his fragile nature and the need for God’s mercy.

 Many years ago a young man who sought supernatural intervention for his problems, walked into a Hindu Temple, hoping to receive the favor of the gods that temple was dedicated for.
 While he was there he heard an audible voice, which said: “You have come to the wrong place.”
 He realized this is indeed the Lord Jesus speaking to him.
 Talk about an encounter!
-He immediately left that temple and few days later joined a church in his neighborhood.
+He immediately left that temple and a few days later joined a church in his neighborhood.
 Long story short, he dedicated his life for service to God and led many people to Christ.

 Living in a fallen world keeps us from truly comprehending how vast the difference is between us and the Lord.
 Too often we attempt to bring Him down to our level, but just a glimpse of God’s glory opens our eyes to recognize his unapproachable superiority.
 It transforms us within.
-It convince us of our sinful, fragile nature and the need for a savior, (Isaiah 6:5).
+It convinces us of our sinful, fragile nature and the need for a savior, (Isaiah 6:5).
 For our sake, we must pray every day that God will give us a glimpse of his glory.